UMMS-Biocore/dolphinnext-umms-training/README.md

 You’ll notice several buttons at the left menu.
 New processes are created by clicking green “New process” button.

 ### 1. FastQC process
+**a.** First, please click, green “New process” button to open "Add New Process" modal.

-**a.** Please enter FastQC for the process name and define a new "Menu Group".
-We will add the processes into this group in the sidebar.
+**b.** Please enter FastQC for the process name and define a new "Menu Group".

 <img src="dolphinnext_images/build2-fastqc-addmenugroup.png" width="80%">

-**b.** In the FastQC process, we have an input, an output and a line of a command we are going to use to execute the fastqc process.
+**c.** In the FastQC process, we have an input, an output and a line of a command we are going to use to execute the fastqc process.
+Please click "Add New Process" button and use the information below to fill the "Add New Process" form.

 ```
 Name: "FastQC"